-The Tennessee Supreme Court has two cases set for its September 7, 2022 docket.
-The cases will be heard in Knoxville, Tennessee, beginning at 9:00 a.m., EDT.
-The cases will be livestreamed to: https://www.youtube.com/user/TNCourts/featured.
+The Tennessee Supreme Court has two cases set for its September 6, 2023, docket.
+The first case will be heard in Knoxville beginning at 9 a.m.
+EDT.
+The second case will be submitted on briefs.
+The first case will be livestreamed to the TNCourts YouTube page at: www.youtube.com/@TNCourts/featured.
 The details of the cases are as follows:

 Media members planning to attend oral arguments should review Supreme Court Rule 30 and file any required requests.